Search results for:

 These blocks are great for Adventure mode, where the map builder can set blocks to do special commands such as changing the weather or time of day when players activate it (whether purposefully or accidentally).
 However, given their power, they are almost always disallowed on almost all servers, especially in Survival and Creative modes.

-This determines how long players are allowed to stay logged in, but inactive on the server, before they are automatically logged out of the server.
-This is particularly useful on servers with more players who wish to play on your server than there are allowed slots for players.
-Many servers will set the idle timeouts to either 5, 10, or 15 minutes, depending on the demand of other players to want to join.
-Since each active player on the server also increases the amount of resources needed to continue running the game, these timers can help reduce server load by removing inactive players.
+This determines how long players are allowed to stay logged in but inactive on the server before they are automatically logged out of the server.
+This is particularly useful on servers with more players who wish to play on your server than allowed slots for players.
+Many servers will set the idle timeouts to either 5, 10, or 15 minutes, depending on other players' demand to join.
+Since each active player on the server also increases the number of resources needed to continue running the game, these timers can help reduce the server load by removing inactive players.

-While Minecraft’s 16-bit graphics are charming to some, there are many who desire their games to look more detailed, or have thematic styles in their world.
-Using a resource pack, one can have the server prompt players to download a resource pack and run it every time they login to your server, giving your server a distinctive feel compared to normal ones.
-You can get resource pack that make the theme dark and gothic, bright and fantastical, gritty and realistic, or bombastic and colorful.
+While Minecraft's 16-bit graphics are charming to some, many desire their games to look more detailed or have thematic styles in their world.
+Using a resource pack, one can have the server prompt players to download a resource pack and run it every time they log in to your server, giving your server a distinctive feel compared to normal ones.
+You can get a resource pack that makes the theme dark and gothic, bright and fantastical, gritty and realistic, or bombastic and colorful.

 Sometimes, especially if you use a service like Dropbox to host the file, you need to indicate to the server that the link is allowed for download.
 In this case, add ?dl=1 at the end of the domain, such as the following example:

-Some HD texture packs cannot work normally, as they require certain plugins or services installed with the server, or with the players’ game clients.
-Hostwinds is unable to help troubleshoot if a resource pack does not work on the service, and as such we highly recommend checking with either the creator of the resource pack or with McMyAdmin support.
+Some HD texture packs cannot normally work, as they require certain plugins or services installed with the server or with the players' game clients.
+Hostwinds cannot help troubleshoot if a resource pack does not work on the service, and as such, we highly recommend checking with either the creator of the resource pack or with McMyAdmin support.